 We welcome you to the new Cantors Perlman website.
 From left to right are the mother, Muriel (z"l}, the brothers Rabbi Eli, Rabbi Richard, Cantor Josh, Hazzan Manny, and the father, Hazzan Ivan (z"l).

-RABBI Eli B. PERLMAN has served as spiritual leader to Congregation Beit Shalom in Monroe Township, NJ, since 1995.
-This is a congregation of retired senior citizens, all of whom came from other congregations in the New York / New Jersey area to retire in the town’s adult communities.
+RABBI Eli B. PERLMAN has served as spiritual leader to Congregation Beit Shalom in Monroe Township, NJ, since 1995 until its demise in 2022.
+This was a congregation of retired senior citizens, all of whom came from other congregations in the New York / New Jersey area to retire in the town’s adult communities.
 This is a fascinating congregation that is made up of Jews from every movement.
 Rabbi Perlman has had to come up with ways to satisfy all the various perspectives.

 Coming from a family of Hazzanim, Rabbi Perlman concertized with the Cantors Perlman throughout the United States and Israel.
 Prior to coming to NJ, Rabbi Perlman served Temple Beth El, Rochester, NY, and Temple Israel in Manchester, NH.
 He has presented Divrei Torah and lectures on Jewish subjects in many venues in the United States, Israel, and as far away as Belgium and Australia.
 He has also conducted several Shabbat Services on several Norwegian cruises leaving from the Port of NYC and Miami.

 Rabbi Perlman is a Vice President of the Vaad HaRabbanim (Board of Rabbis) of America, a Life Associate Member of Hadassah, and a Life Member of the Jewish War Veterans.
 One of the highlights of Rabbi Perlman’s life was his participation in the formal dedication of the Arlington National Cemetery’s Jewish Chaplains Memorial in 2013.